 Seaspan's directors and officers are responsible for the overall direction and management of our company's affairs.
 They act honestly, and in good faith, with a view to the company's best interests.

-Kyle R. Washington was appointed as chairman of the board in May 2005, in February 2011 became co-chairman with Gerry Wang, and in July 2017 was appointed chairman emeritus.
+Kyle R. Washington was appointed as chairman of the board in May 2005, became co-chairman in February 2011, and in July 2017 was appointed chairman emeritus.
 From 2005 to 2011 he served as chairman of our Manager, Seaspan Marine Services Ltd. and certain of our Manager’s operating subsidiaries.
 From 1998 to 2006, Mr. Washington was a director and executive chairman of the Seaspan ULC (formerly Washington Marine Group), a marine transportation company that is involved in shipdocking, barging and shipyard enterprises.
 From 2007 to 2010, Mr. Washington was a general partner in CopperLion Capital, a private equity fund.
 In 2009, Mr. Washington returned as a director and executive chairman of Seaspan ULC and was appointed as a director of Envirocon, Inc., Modern Machinery Co., Inc., Montana Rail Link, Inc., Montana Resources, Inc. and Southern Railway of British Columbia, Ltd., all of which are within the Washington Companies.
 Mr. Washington was an ambassador to the 2010 Winter Olympics in Vancouver and is an active supporter of many charitable organizations.
 He is a graduate of the University of Montana with a degree in business administration.

 Peter S. ShaerfDeputy Chair